sylvain147/candid-back/README.md

 # candid-back
+**UPDATE March 11 4pm : **
+The style is now complete.
+I used material design and the global design seems smoother.
+I hope you enjoy !

+**END UPDATE**

 There is no style for the front for the moment !
 I will add it later.

 Since we talked about elasticsearch during our interview I decided to use it to do the assignement Since we talked about elasticsearch during our interview I decided to use it to do the assignment.